Inheritance and Divorce

 Prenuptial Agreements and Inheritance

-Couples are using prenuptial agreements (sometimes referred to as "antenuptial agreements") more and more to protect assets they've accumulated prior to marriage.
+Couples often use prenuptial agreements (sometimes referred to as "antenuptial agreements") to protect assets they've accumulated prior to marriage.
 This is especially true with second marriages, where the couples tend to be older and may want to protect assets they've earmarked for their children.

 A prenuptial agreement (prenup) is a binding contract that can often override state divorce law on many issues.
 A prenup provides the couple with an opportunity to settle in advance how an inheritance (and other property) will be treated in the future, including if a divorce occurs.

-But be forewarned, there are very strict rules governing the validity of prenups, so be sure to consult a knowledgeable attorney to help you draft and/or review one.
+But be forewarned: There are strict rules governing the validity of prenups, so be sure to consult a knowledgeable attorney to help you draft and/or review one.

 Considering Divorce?